rocket-internet-berlin/RocketTechHandbook/index.md

     With Zalando, we learned how e-commerce worked and it was only a logical step to apply these lessons to other markets like Brazil (Dafiti), Russia (Lamoda), India (Jabong) or South-East Asia (Zalora).
-We didn't stop with fashion e-commerce, we went into general merchandise (Lazada, Linio, Jumia), home & living (Westwing), food (Shopwings, Bonativo) and a lot of other areas.
+We didn't stop with fashion e-commerce, we went into general merchandise (Lazada, Linio, Jumia), home & living (Westwing) and a lot of other areas.

-    Over the years we have built a lot of different business models, from financial services (Lendico, Spotcap, Zencap, Payleven, Paymill) to marketplaces (Foodpanda, Foodora, Kaymu, Lyke, Sparklist, Jovago), subscription services (Glossybox, HelloFresh, Helpling) and classifieds models (Lamudi, Carmudi, Everjobs) to mobile on-demand services (Easytaxi, Eatfirst, Zipjet).
+    Over the years we have built a lot of different business models, from financial services (Lendico, Spotcap, Zencap, Payleven, Paymill) to marketplaces (Foodpanda, Foodora, Kaymu, Lyke, Sparklist, Jovago), subscription services (Glossybox, HelloFresh, Helpling) and classifieds models (Lamudi, Carmudi) to mobile on-demand services (Easytaxi, Eatfirst, Zipjet).

     Our strategy going forward is to continue to explore new internet business models, launch new companies and build